HenryAWE/asbind20/doc/object_type.md

 Register with advanced API `c.method(use_generic, "method decl", fp<&val_class:member_fun>)`.
 This will create a generic wrapper for the `val_class::member_fun` and register it with `asCALL_GENERIC` convention.

 # Registering a Reference Class
 For non-template reference class, register it with `ref_class` helper.
 This is similar to registering a value class.
 But the constructor is replaced by factory function.
 Thus, you need to register special behaviours for AngelScript to handle lifetime of the registered object type, e.g., `addref()` and `release()`.
+Additionally, you can [check the official document for other memory management ways](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_reg_basicref.html#doc_reg_nocount) for reference type.

 - Behaviors for handling lifetime:
+For ordinary reference types, you only need to support reference counting by registering `addref()` and `release()`.
+However, if you are registering types involving circular reference, you may need to register behaviours for GC.
+Please [read the official document explaining GC](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_gc_object.html).

 | Registering Helper | `asEBehaviours`        | Script Declaration |
 | ------------------ | ---------------------- | ------------------ |